You know what I’m obsessed with lately? Heirloom tomato salad – especially in the summer, with peaches and mozzarella!

 Heirloom Tomato Salad Recipe Variations

 Like with many salads, this particular recipe can be tweaked to fit your tastes and what you have on hand.
 For example, you might want to make a different dressing depending on which vinegars, olive oils, and herbs you already have.

 If you don’t have peaches, you can definitely make this recipe without them – it’ll just be more of a classic Caprese salad.
 Nothing wrong with that!

 I also recommend using fresh herbs, if possible.
 But if you only have dried herbs, those work just fine!

 I hope this recipe will inspire you to enjoy some end of summer produce!
 I’m heading to the beach this weekend with friends for one last summer hurrah and you better believe I’ll be stopping at a farm stand on the way back for some end of summer peaches and tomatoes.
 My fave!

-Here’s the full recipe – let me know how you liked it in the comments, or by tagging me @fANNEtasticfood on social media!
+You’ll find the full heirloom tomato & peach caprese salad recipe at the bottom of this post.
+Let me know how you liked it in the comments, or by tagging me @fANNEtasticfood on social media!

 - About 2 lb heirloom tomatoes, sliced

 - 2-3 ripe peaches, pitted and sliced

 - 1/3 cup thinly sliced shallot and/or red onion